Plutonomicon/cardano-transaction-lib/doc/side-by-side-CTL-and-Plutus-comparison.md

    logInfo @String $ "collected gifts"
 ```

-To talk about the grab contract in CTL we need to talk a bout some
+To talk about the grab contract in CTL we need to talk about some
 functions and types of CTL first.

 ```PureScript